spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 See [Clause X](xxx.md) for details of the fields in this kind of Fact.

-### **1.4.2** Package Information Fact
+### Package information Fact

-> For demonstation purposes, the hanging paragraph(s) from the beginning of Chapter 3 have been copied here and slightly edited.

-An instance of this kind of Fact describes ...

-One instance is required per package being described.
+If SPDX information is organized by grouping into packages, then one instance of the Package Information per package being described shall exist.
 A package may contain sub-packages, but the information in this section is a reference to the entire contents of the package listed.
 Starting with SPDX 2.0, it is not necessary to have a package wrapping a set of files.

 Cardinality: Optional, one or many.

 In `tag:value` format, the order in which package and files occur is syntactically significant.

-A new Package Information section is denoted by the [Package Name](#3.1) field.
+* A new Package Information section is denoted by the [Package Name](#3.1) field.

-All Package Information fields shall be grouped together before the start of a [Files section](4-file-information.md), if file(s) are present.
+* All Package Information fields shall be grouped together before the start of a [Files section](4-file-information.md), if file(s) are present.

-All files contained in a package shall immediately follow the applicable Package Information.
+* All files contained in a package shall immediately follow the applicable Package Information.

-A new Package Information section (via Package Name) denotes the start of another package.
+* A new Package Information section (via Package Name) denotes the start of another package.

-Sub-packages should not be nested inside a Package Information section, but should be separate and should use a Relationship to clarify.
+* Sub-packages shall not be nested inside a Package Information section, but shall be separate and shall use a Relationship to clarify.
-Annotations and Relationships for the package may appear after the Package Information before any file information.
+* Annotations and Relationships for the package may appear after the Package Information before any file information.

-[see Clause X](xxx.md) for details of the field in this kind of Fact.
+See [Clause P](3-package-information.md) for details of the fields in this kind of Fact.

 ### **1.4.3** File Information Fact